thelinuxkid/pyusps/README.rst

 Address Information API
 =======================

-This API is avaiable via the pyusps.address_information.verify function.
-It takes in the user ID given to you by the USPS and a variable length list of addresses to verify.
+This API is avaiable via the `pyusps.address_information.verify` function.

 Requests
 --------

+It takes in the user ID given to you by the USPS and a list of addresses to verify.
 Each address is a dict containing the following required keys:

      :address: The street address